zhanziyang/vue-croppa/v2/README.md

 # vue-croppa v2

-This directory is the isolated reboot of `vue-croppa` for Vue 3.
-The published `1.x` package and the repository's existing Vue 2 implementation remain untouched while v2 is developed.
+This directory contains the `vue-croppa` package for Vue 3.
+Vue 2 consumers can stay on the `1.x` release line.

 ## Product direction